 Even if you’ve never stepped foot into a gym before, you can quickly achieve visible results by training with Bodystreet for twenty minutes a week.
 It is a form of full body workout that can be used by almost anyone over the age of 18.
 Note: EMS training is not advisable for certain groups who should not be exposed to physical stress or engage in sports.
 This includes, people with acute febrile diseases, circulatory disorders and anyone with a heart pacemaker.
 If you’re pregnant, you are also not able to train with EMS.
 If you’re unsure, speak to your GP for advice.

-Over 35,000 people currently workout in Bodystreet studios across Germany, Austria and the United Kingdom - and the number is growing each month.
-There are currently around 145,000 personal training sessions being conducted each month in over 240 Bodystreet locations.
-With 3 to 4 new Bodystreet studios opening each month, the number of Bodystreet users will rise to approx. 50,000 by the end of 2017.
+Over 40,000 people currently workout in Bodystreet studios across Germany, Austria, Italy, USA, Tanzania and the United Kingdom - and the number is growing each month.
+There are currently around 160,000 personal training sessions being conducted each month in over 300 Bodystreet locations.
+With 3 to 4 new Bodystreet studios opening each month, the number of Bodystreet users will rise to approx. 50,000 by the end of 2019.

 Conventional workouts - such as a session at the gym or an exercise class - requires about 60-90 minutes, at least twice a week to deliver visible results.
 This quickly adds up to around 3 hours of training each week.
 By comparison, a single 20 minute session at Bodystreet every week can make a big difference to your body shape and metabolism, even when you’re working towards very ambitious body goals.
 So, on average, you could save 2.5 hours a week by working out in a Bodystreet fitness studio instead of other traditional methods.